How to save on energy costs every day.

 • Caulk and weather-strip around windows and doors to stop air leaks.
 Seal exterior light switches and electrical outlets.

-• Add insulation to your attic, crawlspaces and any accessible exterior walls.
+• Add insulation to your attic, crawlspaces, and any accessible exterior walls.

 • Install aerating, low-flow faucets and showerheads to conserve water.